MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 If you need to design Word layouts where placement of design components on the page needs to be precise, then you can set their absolute position, both horizontal and vertical.
 It's possible to set precision to two decimals of cm/inch.

 For tables, you can control their absolute position on the page in *Table Properties*.
 In the *Tables* tab, choose *Around* for the text wrapping.
-Now the *Positioning* button is unlocked and you can set the horizontal and vertical position of the table.
-Learn more at [Set or change table properties](https://support.microsoft.com/en-us/office/set-or-change-table-properties-3237de89-b287-4379-8e0c-86d94873b2e0)
+Now the *Positioning* button is unlocked, and you can set the horizontal and vertical position of the table.
+Learn more at [Set or change table properties](https://support.microsoft.com/en-us/office/set-or-change-table-properties-3237de89-b287-4379-8e0c-86d94873b2e0).

 For text boxes, you can control their absolute position on the page in the *Shape format* menu: *Position* > *More Layout Options* (you can also navigate here by right-clicking on the text box).
 Now you can set the horizontal and vertical position of the text box.
-Learn more at [Ways to customize a text box](https://support.microsoft.com/en-us/office/ways-to-customize-a-text-box-0570ef01-1f4d-4f37-a787-7be3ce6b6380)
+Learn more at [Ways to customize a text box](https://support.microsoft.com/en-us/office/ways-to-customize-a-text-box-0570ef01-1f4d-4f37-a787-7be3ce6b6380).

 > [!TIP]
 > When designing layouts for precision printing, consider enabling the ruler and gridlines (find them under *View* > *Show*).
-Learn more at [Show the ruler](https://support.microsoft.com/en-us/office/show-the-ruler-dc8a4e0d-209f-43b8-b967-8e65da24d4c7)
+Learn more at [Show the ruler](https://support.microsoft.com/en-us/office/show-the-ruler-dc8a4e0d-209f-43b8-b967-8e65da24d4c7).

 ## Design guidelines for a report dataset designed for Word layouts